Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 53 trips per day across all routes, equating to approximately one weekly trip per individual stop.
+Transport accessibility is moderate with residents typically located 570 meters from the nearest stop.
+Service frequency averages 53 trips per day across all routes, equating to approximately one trip per week for each individual stop.

 Frequently Asked Questions - Transport